CypherPoet/100-days-of-swiftui-and-combine/README.md

 ### Personal Note

 I'm currently seeking freelance, remote opportunities as an iOS developer!
-If you're looking for an experienced software engineer who's been diving deep into SwiftUI, Combine, and iOS 13 since WWDC (and who relishes being paid in Bitcoin 🙂), and you could use some help with any of those things, please feel free to [reach out](mailto:CypherPoet@gmail.com) ✌️.
+If you're looking for an experienced software engineer who's been diving deep into SwiftUI, Combine, and iOS 13 since WWDC (and who welcomes being paid in Bitcoin 🙂), and you could use some help with any of those things, please feel free to [reach out](mailto:CypherPoet@gmail.com) ✌️.

 ## Days